elibenton/personal-website/content/writing/when-digital-becomes-less-distinct.md

 ---
-title: "When Digital Becomes Less Distinct"
+title: When Digital Becomes Less Distinct
-date: 2019-06-18
+date: 2019-06-18T00:00:00.000Z
-city: "Claremont, California"
+city: 'Birmingham, Alabama'
-country: "United States"
+country: United States
+description: >-

-description: "We channel our lives through digital technology.
-In doing so we change our relationship to reality faster than we can understand the implications.
-From SIM cards to social media and biometrics to blockchain, I will spend the year examining the societal, political, and personal effects of our increasingly networked lives."
+  We are increasingly channelling our lives through digital technology.
+In doing so, however, we change our relationship to reality faster than we can understand all of the implications.
+From SIM cards to social media and biometrics to blockchain, I will spend the year examining the societal, political, and personal effects of our increasingly networked lives.
 categories:
   - writing
 tags: